noahrumson/Admissions/README.md

 Connect Four/AI.cpp, Derivatizor/simplify.cpp

 And of course I would recommend running the executable files under the "Binaries" folder to see what the finished product looks like.
+To run it, the entire "Binaries" folder should be downloaded and run on a Windows computer.